The role of FMB Disputes Services

 The disputes service offers a free conciliation service.
 We will acknowledge receipt of a completed dispute form and pass the relevant details to our member.
 The member has 14 days to respond from the date they receive the complaint form from the FMB.

-If the FMB is unable to resolve the dispute then we can offer the parties the option to use independent mediation and/or arbitration.
+If the FMB is unable to resolve the dispute then we can offer the parties the option to use independent mediation.
 The FMB uses Small Claims Mediation (SCM).
 A nominal charge is payable to SCM for these services by both client and member.

-Both the mediation and arbitration services are independent from us and the FMB has no responsibility for these services and their outcome.
+Mediation is independent from us and the FMB has no responsibility for the service and it’s outcome.
 You can of course consider court action.

 FMB Disputes Service is not able to offer assistance if:

 - The work was carried out by the company before they become a member of the FMB.

 - The company has ceased to be a member of the FMB.